ixofoundation/ixo-contracts/.swm/ixo-swap-contract-querying.wgqyqcbx.sw.md

 <br/>

-This message does not require any fields.
+Message does not require any fields.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 ixo-swap/src/msg.rs
 ```renderscript